General goal

 - Intelligent Reflecting Surface-aided communication systems

-- Next-generation wireless LANs
+- Next-generation wireless LAN

 - Wireless Local Area Network, Multi Access Point Coordination, Wi-Fi7 (802.11be), Wi-Fi8 (802.11bn), Coordinated-Spatial Reuse, Coordinated-Beam Forming, Coordinated-Orthogonal Frequency Division Multiple Access, High density Access Point System, Sharing/Shared Access Point